data-umbrella/event-transcripts/2023/84-tom-quarto.md

 21:28 Quarto doesn't have to be plain text
 22:12 Rendering pipelin
 22:57 What to do with my existing .ipynb?
+24:23 Comfort of your own workspace: JupyterLab, Visual Studio Code, 25:00 Auto-completion in RStudio + VSCode
+26:01 Quarto Extensions and Visual / Live Editor

 ```
 https://github.com/data-umbrella/event-transcripts/issues/92